 Fortunately, you will not be left to tackle this problem on your own.
 Here at Growth Engineering, we take care of all the technical details for you.
 We handle the hosting of your platform and ensure GDPR compliance.
 Our learning technologies can also be integrated with your existing business systems.
 As such, we sit within and operate alongside your current software stack.

 An estimated 3.8 billion people are smartphone users, and mobile devices generated over 50% of global website traffic in 2020.
 Therefore, we want to ensure that your device doesn’t limit your learning opportunities.

-The Knowledge Arcade, our customisable mobile learning app, makes changing behaviour and improving performance easy.
+Growth Engineering Learning App, our customisable mobile app, makes changing behaviour and improving performance easy.
 And did you know, our app users logged in, on average, 7 times per day in 2020?
 They also completed an impressive 4 training units per week.

 All in all, planning should always stem from a clear vision of the wanted learning interventions.
 By combining your and our knowledge, you can create a learning platform that lets your learners thrive.

 Did you know?
 64% find accessing workplace learning from a mobile device essential or very useful.

 Objection 12: Learners find online learning boring and unengaging

 Creating engaging learning experiences can be difficult in both traditional training and online learning contexts.
 Merely presenting learning units is not enough.
 As such, Growth Engineering decided to do things differently!